 Many shoulder fractures heal without surgical intervention, but if your shoulder fracture is severe, you may need surgery to repair it.
-Brent J. Morris, MD, a board-certified orthopedic surgeon in Houston, has extensive experience repairing shoulder fractures with surgery.
+Brent J. Morris, MD, a board-certified orthopedic surgeon in Lexington, KY, has extensive experience repairing shoulder fractures with surgery.
 If you fracture your shoulder, contact Dr. Morris for a consultation and examination to learn what your best options are.
 For your convenience, Dr. Morris accepts appointment scheduling online.

 A shoulder fracture occurs when one of the bones in the shoulder is broken in any place.
 These injuries vary considerably in severity.